Emil Uzelac: Service in the Kingdom of Yugoslavia

 Following the end of the First World War, Uzelac lived for some time in Petrinja and was drafted into the Royal Yugoslav Army on 28 November 1919, along with two other Austro-Hungarian generals, Rudolf Maister and Ante Plivelić.
 He was appointed Chief of the newly created Department of Aviation in the Ministry of the Army and Navy, which was, in reality, the position of the Air Force's Commander-in-Chief.
 He was in charge of the reorganization and modernization of Yugoslav aviation.
 Although Uzelac laid the foundations for a modern aviation by building it with the experience gained in Austro-Hungarian air force, he was forcibly retired on 19 August 1923 as "unneeded".

 Service in the Independent State of Croatia

 In 1941, Uzelac joined the Air Force of the Independent State of Croatia as an Honorary General.
 He worked on the construction of NDH's air force.
 On 25 November 1941, at the age of 74, he retired.
 On 21 and 22 August 1942, on the occasion of his 75th birthday and the 30th anniversary of service, a ceremony attended by numerous German, Hungarian and Croatian pilots from World War I, was held in Zagreb.

-Milan was imprisoned following the end of World War II.
-Emil Uzelac died in Petrinja on 7 January 1954 and was buried in Mirogoj cemetery.
+Uzelac was imprisoned following the end of World War II.

+He died in Petrinja on 7 January 1954 and was buried at the Mirogoj cemetery.